I have played CS:GO on a lower than 5 ping rate. Do you believe it?

 To rejoin the detached screen type:

-Set Username and Password in CS:GO Server
+Set Hostname and Password in CS:GO Server

 Edit the autoexec.cfg file and add your hostname and password that you want.